All Products

 (1 row)

--- Decrypt TEXT data.
+-- Decrypt TEXT data

-sm4_decrypt_text(data bytea, password text)
+sm4_decrypt_text(data bytea, password text) returns text

--- Decrypt VARCHAR data.
+-- Decrypt VARCHAR data

 sm4_decrypt_varchar(data bytea, password text)

-• Example 1: Decrypt the preceding encrypted field.
+Example 1: Decrypt a previously encrypted value.

 SELECT sm4_decrypt_text('\x308b71cc7fa0de7d720b2c394a3a83c2'::bytea, 'key');